hjwp/Test-Driven-Django-Tutorial/tutorial04.rst

             # check our 'no votes yet' message appears
             self.assertIn('No-one has voted on this poll yet', response.content)

-            # check we've passed in a form of the right type
-            self.assertTrue(isinstance(response.context['form'], PollVoteForm))

 Running the tests gives::

     TypeError: poll() takes no arguments (2 given)

 (*I'm going to be shortening the test outputs from now on.
-You're a grown-up now, you can handle it! :-)*
+You're a TDD veteran now, you can handle it! :-)*

 Let's make our view take two arguments:

 .. sourcecode:: python
+    :filename: mysite/polls/views.py

     def poll(request, poll_id):
         pass